SenseNet/sn-preview/docs/preview.md

 Preview images for different versions are stored in separate subfolders (e.g. *.../mydoc.docx/Previews/V2.3.A/preview1.png*), so when you visit the preview page for a particular version, you'll see the preview images related to that version.
 This applies to users with permissions only for major versions: they will see previews for the latest major version, while administrators see the previews of the last draft.

 ## Restrictions and annotations
-sensenet ECM supports adding visual layers onto preview images.
+sensenet supports adding visual layers onto preview images.
 In this section you can learn about the types and possibilities.

 - watermark
 - redaction